 Easy Beef and Broccoli Stir Fry

 Quick and easy beef and broccoli stir fry with a savory homemade sauce, ready in just 20 minutes for $2.50 per serving.
 Better than takeout.
+This beef broccoli stir fry option is designed for fast weeknight cooking and dependable results.

 Easy Beef and Broccoli Stir Fry

 Quick and easy beef and broccoli stir fry with a savory homemade sauce, ready in just 20 minutes for $2.50 per serving.
 Better than takeout.
+This beef broccoli stir fry option is designed for fast weeknight cooking and dependable results.

 Prep